 #5.
 Craft Planning.
 Here’s a list of some of my top crafts I’ve made with the girls.
 Whatever you decide, making something that the girls will get to take home as a souvenir to remember the party.

 #6.
 Plan any other activities that will be going on – mani pedis?
 Movie Marathon?
 Have at least an idea of what you will do to entertain them.
 Chances are they will come up with ideas of their own, but just in case, have a back up plan.

 #7.
 Sleeping arrangements.
 Even when I remind parents to bring a sleeping bag for their child, someone forgets.
 Make sure you have lots of blankets and pillows available.
 Chances are even if you think the girls are going to sleep in a certain area, you will have them sprawled out in various areas!

 #8.
 Have a designated storage spot for all of their belongings.
-Believe me, its so hard the next morning when all the parents are arriving to try and find socks, toothbrushes, pillows, etc. If you can, have the girls collect all of their stuff while you make breakfast - then you can double check while they eat.
+Believe me, it’s so hard the next morning when all the parents are arriving to try to find socks, toothbrushes, pillows, etc. If you can, have the girls collect all of their stuff while you make breakfast – then you can double-check while they eat.

 #10.
 As I said earlier, have fun and go with the flow!
-Sleepovers are one of the only times when I am the "cool" mom...and believe me, if you host a slumber party, its a title well earned!
+Sleepovers are one of the few times when I am the “cool” mom…and believe me, if you host a slumber party, it’s a title well-earned!

 If you are looking for even more ideas, I’ve found this book to be amazing!
 It’s got over 100 ideas to inspire you – it’s definitely worth a look!